Everything’s bigger in Texas — supercomputers included.

 Housed at The University of Texas at Austin, Frontera ranked fifth on the most recent TOP500 list of fastest supercomputers, achieving 23.5 petaflops on the High-Performance Linpack benchmark and 38.75 petaflops of peak double-precision performance.
 The new GPU subsystems add a further 11 petaflops of peak single-precision performance for researchers.

-NVIDIA GPUs power more than 100 systems on the TOP500 list, including half the top 10 incuding Summit, the world’s fastest supercomputer.
+NVIDIA GPUs power more than 100 systems on the TOP500 list, including half the top 10 and Summit, the world’s fastest supercomputer.

 “With Frontera, the key is time to solution.
 That’s what we’re here for — to solve the biggest problems in science and engineering,” said Niall Gaffney, the center’s director of data-intensive computing.